How to Find an Interfaith Officiant for Your Wedding Ceremony

 • Chapelle has a degree in English writing from Loyola University New Orleans.

-If you and your spouse-to-be come from different religious backgrounds, you most likely are planning an interfaith wedding ceremony.
-This means you'll need to choose an interfaith officiant to help create a ceremony unique to you and your partner.
+If you and your spouse-to-be come from different religious backgrounds, you most likely are planning a mixed faith wedding ceremony.
+This means you'll need to choose an interfaith wedding officiant to help create a celebration unique to you and your partner.
 Approach this search the same way you would for any other wedding vendor.
-First, look on The Knot Marketplace for an officiant specializing in interfaith ceremonies.
+First, look on The Knot Vendor Marketplace for an officiant specializing in interfaith ceremonies.
 Next, find the perfect interfaith officiant for you.
-Sounds impossible?
+Worried that sounds impossible?
 Well, we're here to help.
-We've talked to experts about what types of people can officiate an interfaith ceremony, what questions you should ask potential officiants and what questions they should be asking you.
-If you follow our expert-backed tips, we guarantee you'll find someone you and your partner feel comfortable with and who can bring your ideal ceremony to life.
+We've talked to spiritual professionals about what types of people can officiate an interfaith ceremony, what questions you should ask potential officiants, what questions they should be asking you and much more.
+Follow our expert-backed tips, and we guarantee you'll find someone you and your partner feel comfortable with and who can bring your ideal ceremony to life.

 In this article: